exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/00_Running listUsers Query/index.md

 ### listUsers Query

-With the GraphQL server running in `node-dev` container's shell, open a browser on the host and navigate to the GraphiQL tester `http://localhost:8080/graph`.
-Copy this query content (from `doc/graphql-grahiql-samples.md`, Queries, List Users) into the left pane of GraphiQL window (replacing the commented out instructions, if you haven't cleared them out before):
+With the GraphQL server running in `node-dev` container's shell (`npm start`), open a browser on the host and navigate to the GraphiQL tester `http://localhost:8080/graph`.
+Copy this query content (`doc/graphql-grahiql-samples.md`, Queries, List Users) into the left pane of the GraphiQL window (get rid of the comments with the GraphiQL instructions, if you haven't cleared them out before):

 ```
 query listUsers {